 3. The twist

 The twist can be a bit controversial in that it is super helpful for some, while simply impossible for others.
 It’s worth a try or two if you’re new to the world of menstrual cups.
 Just grab the base of your cup and rotate it gently within your body.
-Some women are able to give it a full turn, while others manage just a slight twist.
+Some people are able to give it a full turn, while others manage just a slight twist.
 Either way, it can help your new menstrual cup form a seal and prevent leaks.

 Overall, the most important thing is to relax and remind yourself that it’s totally normal to need some time to adjust to a new menstrual product!
-While you get used to it, just make sure to wear a pantyliner as a back-up (and maybe keep those skin-tight white jeggings in the closet for a few days).
+While you get used to it, just make sure to wear a Pantyliner as a back-up (and maybe keep those skin-tight white jeggings in the closet for a few days).

 If you need some personalized support, feel free to get in touch with us to ask questions!
 We’re more than happy to help you get through the learning curve of switching to a menstrual cup.